-He grew up White.
-Now he identifies as Black.
-Brazil grapples with racial redefinition.
+Some Brazilians long considered themselves White.
+Now many identify as Black as U.S. protests inspire racial redefinition.

-It wasn’t until this year, when protests for racial justice erupted across the United States after George Floyd’s death in police custody, that Gomes’s own uncertainty settled.
+It wasn’t until this year, when protests for racial justice erupted across the United States after George Floyd’s killing in police custody, that Gomes’s own uncertainty settled.
 Watching television, he saw himself in the thousands of people of color protesting amid the racially diverse crowds.
 He saw himself in Floyd.

 Gomes realized he wasn’t mixed.
 He was Black.